PeaElorm/docker-webapp/README.md

     echo "Welcome!
 This is codeIgnitors' admin";}
     else{echo "Invalid username or password.";}?>
 ```

+## Building and running the containers
 - docker build -t perfectelorm/docker-webapp .
 - docker run -p 8080:80 perfectelorm/docker-webapp
+- open port 8080 to view your project.
+- NB: I chose to run my project in Gitpod (I already have the docker extenxion and configurations done)